jamie-brannan/hundred-days-swift/20__projectSixteen/d060__notes.md

 >Using the assistant editor, please create an outlet for your map view called `mapView`.
 You should also set your view controller to be the delegate of the map view by Ctrl-dragging from the map view to the orange and white view controller button just above the layout area.
 You will also need to add `import MapKit` to ViewController.swift so it understands what `MKMapView` is.
 >
 >Note: If you don’t set the map’s delegate, the rest of this project won’t work too well.

+:white_check_mark: added import and error on new outlet worked through.

+### Annotations

+>With that done, _we're going to add some annotations to our map_. **Annotations are objects that contain a title, a subtitle and a position.**
+>* The first two are both strings, the third is a new data type called `CLLocationCoordinate2D`, which is a structure that holds a latitude and longitude for where the annotation should be placed.
 >
->With that done, we're going to add some annotations to our map.
-Annotations are objects that contain a title, a subtitle and a position.
-The first two are both strings, the third is a new data type called `CLLocationCoordinate2D`, which is a structure that holds a latitude and longitude for where the annotation should be placed.
+>Map annotations are described not as a class, but as a **protocol**.
+This is something you haven't seen before, because so far protocols have all been about methods.
+>* But if we want to conform to the `MKAnnotation` protocol, which is the one we need to adopt in order to create map annotations, it states that we must have a coordinate in our annotation.
 >
->Map annotations are described not as a class, but as a protocol.
-This is something you haven't seen before, because so far protocols have all been about methods.
-But if we want to conform to the `MKAnnotation` protocol, which is the one we need to adopt in order to create map annotations, it states that we must have a coordinate in our annotation.
-That makes sense, because there's no point in having an annotation on a map if we don't know where it is.
+>That makes sense, because there's no point in having an annotation on a map if we don't know where it is.
 The title and subtitle are optional, but we'll provide them anyway.
 >
->Create a new file and choose iOS > Source > Cocoa Touch Class.
+>Create a new file and choose _iOS > Source > Cocoa Touch Class_.
 Make it a subclass of `NSObject` and name it “Capital”.
 With map annotations, you can't use structs, and you must inherit from `NSObject` because it needs to be interactive with Apple's Objective-C code.
 >
 >Change the contents of Capital.swift to this: